conoroshea1996/Deadmau5-Website/README.md

 ### Testing
 All testing was preformed locally using chrome developer tools.
-To ensure the site worked looked good on all screen size from an Iphone-5 to Desktop screen size screen.
-Content was added on large screen sizes.
+To ensure the site  looked good on all screen size from an Iphone-5 to Desktop screen size screen.
+Content was added on larger screen sizes to make use of more screen space.